German judge asks Deutsche Bahn for more evidence in Bombardier case

 The judge asked S-Bahn Berlin to provide further backing for its case in writing within three months.
 After that, Bombardier would have the chance to respond in writing.
 The judge postponed the civil case until February 2015.

-Deutsche Bahn is suing Bombardier for 350 million euros (286 million pounds) in damages, alleging "serious defects" with the brakes and wheels.
+Deutsche Bahn is suing Bombardier for 350 million euros ($480 million) in damages, alleging "serious defects" with the brakes and wheels.
 The lawsuit comes after the collapse of attempts by the two companies to reach an out-of-court settlement.

 Bombardier has said the claims regarding the Class 481 trains used on the S-Bahn line in Berlin were without merit and the allegations were defamatory.